-Tamiya’s painting instruction is recommending the two color camouflage of buff and 5:2 fresh, red-brown.
+Tamiya’s painting instruction is recommending the two-color camouflage of buff and 5:2 fresh, red-brown.
 I cannot imagine a tank color in North Africa.
 I wonder whether a painting of orthodox dark yellow or sandy yellow is better.

 I tried using the hair spray technique for the first time in a while.
-When spraying too much, it is difficult to control in the stage of peeling off.
+When spraying too much, it is difficult to control the stage of peeling off.
 The rust becomes more like the destroyed vehicle as soon as the adjustment was overdoing.

 The Panzerkampfwagen III Ausf.
 N was completed.
 Equipped with a 24 caliber 7.5 cm cannon, it had the main task of supporting infantry.
 Type-N is a model developed at the end of III tanks.
 As the IV tank changed the role of the main vehicle of the antitank weapon, the III tank became insufficient in terms of performance and changed to a tank of infantry support.

-According to the instruction of Tamiya, it was also used in the anti-tank combat by using the high-explosive anti-tank warhead besides grenades.
+According to the instruction of Tamiya, it was also used in anti-tank combat by using the high-explosive anti-tank warhead besides grenades.
 150 tanks of Type-N fought in the Kursk tank battle of 1943.

 Marking was chosen from Leningrad, Kursk, North Africa.
 This tank was in 1943, North Africa, the 8th Panzer Regiment, 15th Armored Division in Tunisia.
 The mark of the spade is characteristic.
-I painted it dark yellow with my own preference.
+I painted it dark yellow with my preference.

 And here is a tank crew of the Afrika Korps with a signal pistol.
 African corps uniforms are the same color for both infantry and tank soldiers.
 However, it seems that the fading condition of clothes is different between veteran and recruit.
-This may be similar in the field gray uniform of the Eastern Front.
+This may be similar to the field gray uniform of the Eastern Front.